suvarna-thapa/scripting/README.md

 # scripting
 SL lab kletech
 Hello everyone.
 Enjoy these script files if in need.
-Apologies for file naming style.